What Is A Packet Sniffer and How Does It Work?

 Slow or intermittent networks can significantly impact business productivity and lead to huge losses.
 To avoid such issues, organizations rely on advanced network monitoring tools, which, in turn, rely on packet sniffing to analyze network traffic.
 Packet sniffers help prevent internal and external users to misemploy the network.
-With traffic analysis, IT teams can easily identify the traffic flow and WAN bandwidth utilization, any irregular increase in network usage, and even restrict certain applications.
+With traffic analysis, IT teams can easily identify the traffic flow and WAN bandwidth usage, any irregular increase in network usage, and even restrict certain applications.

 #5.
 It Assures Network Security and Compliance